 To arrive at a quote for a work comp policy, it’s important to understand how workers’ compensation rates are set.

 Workers’ compensation insurance is regulated at the state level, which means each state has its own workers' compensation laws.
 State law dictates who needs to carry workers' comp insurance, where you can buy it, and which workers must be covered by the policy.
-State regulations, healthcare costs and other factors impact the workers' compensation rates in each state.

 Additionally, rates can be adjusted statewide to reflect changes in performance of the state’s workers’ compensation system as a whole.
 For example, lower healthcare costs and improved workplace safety could mean fewer claims, which ultimately can result in lower rates.